• Mental Health

 Relationship Issues

-Increased conflict and other relational problems can cause a reduction in both frequency and satisfaction in sexual activity.
+Increased relationship conflict, lack of communication, and other relational problems can cause a reduction in both frequency and satisfaction in sexual activity.
 When sex does occur, there may be increasing pressure for experiencing an orgasm as a litmus test for the survival of the relationship.

 Other Anxieties

-Orgasm anxiety often occurs alongside other mental health and/or sexual issues, including the following:
+Orgasm anxiety often occurs alongside other mental health and/or sexual issues, including the following1:

 • Female Orgasmic Disorder (FOD)/Anorgasmia: An inability to achieve orgasm, or a significant reduction in the frequency or intensity of orgasms.